MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 - Connect-ContainerNetworkAdapter - connects a container to a virtual switch.
 - Disconnect-ContainerNetworkAdapter - disconnects a container from a virtual switch.

-For details on each of these command see the [Container PowerShell Reference]( https://technet.microsoft.com/en-us/library/mt433069.aspx).
+For details on each of these command see the [Container PowerShell reference]( https://technet.microsoft.com/en-us/library/mt433069.aspx).

-For more information on starting and connecting to a Windows Container see [Managing Containers](./manage_containers.md).